Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 Treatment

-Finally, the child's foot is formed only by the age of 12, so many problems found by specialists and the parents themselves at a more tender age can and should be corrected right up to this moment, says Dr. Komarovsky.
+The child’s foot is finally formed only by the age of 12, so many problems found by specialists and parents themselves at a more tender age can and should be corrected before this moment, says Dr. Komarovsky.

-Usually, the treatment of both flat feet and valgus curvature is aimed at strengthening the ligamentous apparatus, the muscles of the foot, and forming an arch.
-For this, foot baths are prescribed, massotherapy, magnetotherapy, electrophoresis, swimming, physiotherapy exercises.
+Typically, treatment for both flat feet and hallux valgus is aimed at strengthening the ligaments, foot muscles, and forming the arch.
+For this, foot baths are prescribed, massotherapy, magnetic therapy, electrophoresis, swimming, physical therapy.
 At congenital pathology immobilize the lower limbs with plaster.
-In the absence of the desired effect of all these measures, the child may be recommended surgical intervention.
+If all these measures do not achieve the desired effect, the child may be recommended surgery.

-If the defect is not treated and corrected, in the case of a severe deformity, the child is at risk of subsequent disability, since the increased load on the knee and hip joints causes deformation and destruction of them, which leads to irreversible changes functions of the musculoskeletal system.
+If the defect is not treated and corrected, in the case of severe deformation, the child faces subsequent disability, since the increased load on the knees and hip joints causes deformation and destruction of them, which leads to irreversible changes functions of the musculoskeletal system.

 Forecasts

-The sooner the pathology is detected, the easier it will be to correct it.
-Medical statistics show that valgus curvature of the feet and legs, detected at the age of one and a little older with appropriate therapy, has very favorable prognosis - the probability of eliminating the problem completely and permanently approaches one hundred percent.
+The earlier the pathology is identified, the easier it will be to correct it.
+Medical statistics show that valgus curvature of the feet and legs, detected at one year of age and a little older, with appropriate therapy, has very favorable prognoses - the probability of eliminating the problem completely and forever is close to one hundred percent.

-If the disease is detected late or the child has not been provided with the necessary medical care for a number of reasons and the disease is advanced, adolescence There is a very high risk of developing spinal problems.
-The more time has passed since the onset of the curvature before the start of treatment, the less likely it is for a complete successful recovery.
+If the disease is detected late or the child has not received the necessary medical care for a number of reasons and the disease is advanced, adolescence there is a very high probability of developing problems with the spine.
+The more time passes from the onset of the curvature to the start of treatment, the less chance of a complete successful recovery.

 Shoes

-Quite often, parents tend to blame themselves for problems with the child's foot.
-Moms feel guilty that they may have chosen the wrong shoes for their child, which caused a violation of the anatomy of the foot .
-Evgeny Komarovsky reassures parents - the deformation of the legs does not in any way depend on shoes.
-Since a person initially appeared in the next world without shoes, it is not so necessary for him from a biological and physiological point of view.
+Quite often, parents tend to blame themselves for their child’s foot problems.
+Mothers feel guilty that they may have chosen the wrong shoes for their child, which caused a violation of the anatomy of the foot .
+Evgeny Komarovsky reassures parents - deformation of the legs in no way depends on shoes.
+Since a person was originally born into the next world without shoes, they are not so necessary for him from a biological and physiological point of view.

-However, with the help of a special orthopedic shoes can fix some pathological changes in the foot.
+However, with the help of special, orthopedic shoes you can fix some pathological changes in the foot.
 Although relying entirely on healing properties Komarovsky does not recommend expensive orthopedic shoes.
 They can have an auxiliary effect, but they need to be treated in other ways, and prevented through an active lifestyle, walking barefoot on uneven surfaces, running and jumping.
-The more active the child, the less likely the acquired curvature of the feet or flat feet.
+The more active the child, the less likely it is to have acquired bowed feet or flat feet.

-Most parents are interested in when it is possible to start putting on shoes for a child.
+Most parents are interested in when they can start putting shoes on their child.
 Komarovsky says that there is no point in doing this immediately after the first steps.
-Let the baby walk barefoot as long as possible - around the house, on the street, if possible.
-Naturally, in kindergarten or for a walk in the park you need to put on a child.
+Let the baby walk barefoot for as long as possible - around the house, outside, if possible.
+Naturally, in kindergarten or for a walk in the park you need to put on your child’s shoes.

-With severe valgus symptoms, it is often recommended to buy insoles with insoles that prevent the foot from “falling” inward.
-These shoes usually have hard sidewalls that fix the foot in correct position, solid heel lock.
-Most often, such shoes have to be made to order, taking into account the degree of deviation from the norm, which is measured and described by the orthopedist.
+In case of severe hallux valgus symptoms, it is often recommended to buy insoles with arch supports, which prevent the foot from “falling” inward.
+These boots usually have rigid sides that secure the foot in place. correct position, solid heel lock.
+Most often, such shoes have to be made to order, taking into account the degree of deviation from the norm, which is measured and described by an orthopedist.

-You should not buy orthopedic shoes for a baby just like that, for prevention, just because it seemed to the mother that the legs of the crumbs were not located in the right way.
+You should not buy orthopedic shoes for your baby just like that, for prevention, just because the mother thought that the baby’s feet were positioned incorrectly.

-When choosing ordinary casual shoes, Komarovsky advises to follow the basic rules:
+When choosing ordinary everyday shoes, Komarovsky advises adhering to the basic rules:

-• Shoes should be in size, not small and not large, the child should be comfortable and comfortable.
+• The shoes should be the right size, neither too small nor too big, and the child should be comfortable and comfortable.

-• Buying shoes "for growth" does not make sense, since the geometry of the foot changes during the growth of the leg.
+• It makes no sense to buy shoes “for growth”, since the geometry of the foot changes as the leg grows.

-• It is desirable that the shoes are not sewn from synthetic materials, the leg should "breathe".
+• It is advisable that the shoes are not made of synthetic materials; the feet should “breathe”.

-• Pointed toes and heels are not allowed in children's shoes.
+• Pointed toes and heels in children's shoe models are unacceptable.

-Flat-valgus foot is the most common pediatric orthopedic pathology.
-It is usually encountered in the first years of a child's life, because it becomes obvious after the baby begins to master independent walking.
-What to do if such a curvature is detected, we will tell in this article.
+Flat valgus foot is the most common pediatric orthopedic pathology.
+It is usually encountered in the first years of a child’s life, because it becomes obvious after the baby begins to learn to walk independently.
+What to do if such a curvature is detected, we will tell you in this article.

 What it is

-In fact, hallux valgus and flat feet are different pathologies of the lower extremities, but in children, it is the combination of a decrease in the arch of the feet, characteristic of flat feet, and a change in the position of the foot under load with an inward displacement, characteristic of hallux valgus, that is most often observed.
+In fact, hallux valgus and flat feet are different pathologies of the lower extremities, but in children, what is most often observed is a combination of a decrease in the arch of the feet, characteristic of flat feet, and a change in the position of the foot under load with an inward displacement, characteristic of hallux valgus.

-Hallux valgus is a deformity in which the child vertical position rests mainly on the inside of the feet, and the fingers and heel are turned outward.
+Valgus curvature is a deformity in which the child is vertical position rests mainly on the inside of the feet, and the toes and heel are turned outward.

-Normally, the setting of the legs should be parallel, that is, when looking at two standing feet behind you can mentally draw two straight vertical lines.
-In a child with hallux valgus, these lines are refracted in the area ankle joint with a deviation to the outside, which causes the second name of the pathology - X-shaped deformation.
+Normally, the position of the legs should be parallel, that is, when looking at two standing legs behind you can mentally draw two straight vertical lines.
+In a child with hallux valgus, these lines are refracted in the area ankle joint with a deviation to the outside, which determines the second name of the pathology - X-shaped deformation.

 With flat feet, things are much more complicated.
-All children from birth have a physiological flat foot, so this cannot be considered a pathology at 1-2 years old.
-However, orthopedists consider the problem in a complex manner, and in the child's medical record, a diagnosis that frightens parents appears - plano-valgus deformity.
+All children have a physiological flat foot from birth, so this cannot be considered a pathology at 1-2 years of age.
+However, orthopedists consider the problem comprehensively, and in the child’s medical record there appears a diagnosis that frightens parents - plano-valgus deformity.

 Causes

-Rarely enough, but hallux valgus can be congenital.
+Quite rare, but hallux valgus can be congenital.
 For some reason, the lower limbs of the fetus in the womb begin to develop abnormally.
-Such legs can be seen almost immediately after the birth of the baby, and at 2-3 months the diagnosis is usually made quite reasonably.
+Such legs are visible almost immediately after the baby is born, and at 2-3 months the diagnosis is usually made quite reasonably.

-More often the pathology has an acquired character.
-Flat-valgus feet can become due to an exorbitant load on the baby's weak legs.
-This happens if parents start putting the baby in walkers or jumpers too early.
+More often the pathology is acquired.
+The feet can become flat-valgus due to the excessive load on the baby’s weak legs.
+This happens if parents start putting their baby in a walker or jumper too early.

-The tendons and muscles of the legs in babies are weak, in addition, some children have congenital feature- weakness of the connective tissue, which is why any negative impact associated with a large load on the legs can lead to hallux valgus, which, due to age features makes up a duet with physiological flat feet in young children, and with pathological flat feet in older children.
+The tendons and muscles of the legs of babies are weak, and some children also have congenital feature– weakness of connective tissue, which is why any negative impact associated with a large load on the legs can lead to valgus deformity, which, due to age characteristics forms a duet with physiological flat feet in young children, and with pathological flat feet in older children.

 • children with cerebral palsy and other neuromuscular pathologies;